Raphafrei/Register_System/README.md

-# Register_System
+# Register Website

-Register website with MySQL
+Developed with HTML, PHP and MySQL for a college project.<br>

-Website created with MySQL for a college project.
+*(HTML is written inside PHP)*

-The idea was to create a Database that keeps informatio related to NAME, LAST NAME and AGE about the user.
+The idea was to create a Database that keeps information related to NAME, LAST NAME and AGE about the user.